MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/2_data_collection.md

 ### Raneem Rami

 In this milestone, I tried searching for useful datasets and started learning new things about how to work with data.
 I aim to keep improving and enhancing my knowledge about working with data.

+### Salem Amassi

+I have learned to narrow down my search to save time and take the initiative when other members can't be active enough.